linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/09 Empirical Evidence FX Rates.md

 9.2 WHAT IS AN EFFICIENT MARKET?

 Following Eugene Fama (1970, p.
-383), an efficient market is conventionally de!ned as one 'in which prices
+383), an efficient market is conventionally defined as one 'in which prices

 always "fully reflect" available information'.
-In the speci!c application to the foreign exchange market this
+In the specific application to the foreign exchange market this

 implies that market participants use all relevant available information bearing on the appropriate value of the

 exchange rate to produce a set of exchange rates – spot and forward – that does not provide an opportunity for

-unusual _ex ante_ pro!t opportunities.
-In other words, unusual pro!t cannot be made by speculators who make
+unusual _ex ante_ profit opportunities.
+In other words, unusual profit cannot be made by speculators who make

 exchange rate forecasts on a similar information set.
-In connection with this broad de!nition, there are two
+In connection with this broad definition, there are two

 key concerns.
 Is new information instantaneously and fully reflected in the exchange rate?
 What is relevant